hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

 validation logic to be added, this construct needs to be extended with any additional methods.

-Since this is cumbersome and poses a deployment challenge, one can also deploy custom endorsement and validation as a Go plugin by adding another property under the ``name`` called ``library``.
+If the custom code is built as a Go plugin, the ``library`` property must be provided and set to the location of the shared library.

 For example, if we have custom endorsement and validation logic which is implemented as a plugin, we would have the following entries in the configuration